fomvasss/laravel-str-tokens/README.md

 }
 ```

-Also, you can use `setEntities()` method for set many models, for example:
+Also, you can use `setEntities()` method for set many Eloquent models, for example:
 ```php
 <?php
 $user1 = User::find(1);